 The campaign to bring justice to Taylor and her family is part of the ongoing #SayHerName movement.
 According to the Centers for Disease Control and Prevention, black women experience the highest level of homicides of any racial group, but their deaths are frequently left unsolved.

-Although her name has stopped trending and the news cycle has moved on, it is crucial that her murder not be forgotten.
 Here are some of the most effective ways to demand justice for Taylor’s death, while supporting both her family and the Louisville protesters.

 Louisville Mayor Greg Fischer: Demands for justice can be made by calling Fischer’s office at (502) 574-2003 or by filling out the contact form on his site.

 Color of Change – #JusticeforBre: Color of Change is calling for all of the officers responsible to be fired immediately.

 Fight for Breonna: This petition outlines a list of demands that will bring support to Taylor’s mother Tamika Palmer.
 Some of the demands have already been met, including the dismissal of Walker’s charges and a ban on no-knock warrants in Louisville.